Bath

 North of Lochgilphead, has one of the most important concentrations of Neolithic and Bronze Age remains in Scotland.

-Kilmartin Stones A collection of 79 ancient grave markers located at the Kilmartin Parish Church in Argyll, Scotland
+Kilmartin Stones A collection of 79 ancient grave markers located at the Kilmartin Parish Church in Argyll, Scotland.
+What looks to be knights were depicted with pointed heads.

 Dunvegan Castle contains the work of at least ten building periods ranging from the 1200s to the 1850s.